-Becoming a customer-experience company is a challenging and continuous goal.
 You can—and should—always improve the customer experience; it’s not something you can achieve and put aside.
-Customer expectations change constantly, and switching costs are low, even in the enterprise markets.
-That brings us to the core element of the corporate strategy: go-to-market (GTM) strategy.
+Customer expectations change constantly, and switching costs are typically low, even in enterprise markets.
+That brings us to the core element of product strategy: go-to-market (GTM) strategy.

-Combined, these elements outline a customer-acquisition process, which explains how the company will attract and convert buyers.
-The definition of a traditional GTM strategy is an action plan that describes repeatable and scalable processes for how a company acquires, retains, and grows customers.
+Combined, these elements outline a customer-acquisition process, which is how the company will attract and convert buyers.
+The definition of a traditional GTM strategy is an action plan that describes repeatable and scalable processes for how a company acquires, retains and grows customers.

-So, what impact does GTM strategy have on the quality of customer experience, and why is it crucial for companies to change this strategy if they want to improve customer experience?
+So, what impact does GTM strategy have on customer experience, and why is it crucial for companies to change their strategy if they want to improve customer experience?

-It is worth noting that to be successful, a GTM strategy must be repeatable and scalable.
-Repeatable means that the organization can expect very similar results when executing against a particular GTM playbook.
+Repeatable means that the organization can expect similar results when executing against a particular GTM playbook.
 Scalable means the company can hire and train new employees using the GTM playbook and see proportional revenue growth in acquiring customers.

-Traditionally, a GTM strategy highlights channels as the fourth essential element, but in the last two decades, digital transformation drove an explosion of new channels for organizations to reach prospective customers.
-Seeing that a prospective customer can switch from one channel to another in a matter of seconds, channels themselves became somewhat less important.
+Traditionally, a GTM strategy highlights channels as the fourth essential element.
+But now, prospective customers can switch from one channel to another in seconds, so channels themselves have become somewhat less important.
 What matters more is the overall customer-acquisition process, which is intertwined with every aspect of a GTM strategy.

 A product-led GTM enables companies to focus more on effective product-growth strategies and incorporate real-time, in-product customer behavioral data to create meaningful engagement across multiple channels and devices.